EDM 2024 Speakers

 Bio.
 Martin Hlosta is a Senior Researcher at the Institute for Distance Learning and eLearning Research (IFeL) at Swiss distance university of applied sciences (FFHS).
 Before joining FFHS, he led research and development of OUAnalyse at The Open University (OU) – a Predictive Learning Analytics project deployed in all undergraduate courses, improving student retention and teachers practice.
 It is one of the world-largest deployment of analytics systems in education and in 2020 it was selected by UNESCO as one of the four best projects using AI in education.
 His following work focused on identifying factors contributing to large gaps of disadvantaged students in the UK, and in another study presented how using predictive analytics by teachers in an online course can lower these gaps for students coming from low Socio-Economic areas.
 Currently, he is leading research and teaching in Learning Analytics at FFHS and works on various strands how learning analytics can improve feedback.
 His most recent project funded by Unity and Meta to target inequalities in education explores how immersive Virtual Reality and enhanced analytics for reflection can help future teachers in South Africa.

-Title: From Vision to Value: Eight years of the Open Learning Analytics Dataset
+Title: From Vision to Value: Eight years of the Open University Learning Analytics Dataset

 Abstract: The Open Learning Analytics Dataset (OULAD) has been used by researchers, educators, and data science enthusiasts for over 8 years with more than 400 citations recorded.
 The citations included academic users, educators, developers of educational software and many other users.
 The primary intention during the time of release was to develop a large enough dataset, which enables testing and comparison of methods designed to analyse student data containing student traces from the management system and their socio-demographic information.
 The OULAD was created as a spin-off of the project OUAnalyse, a project improving student retention via machine learning, which was selected in 2020 by UNESCO as one of the four best projects using AI in education.
 Being deployed with 200,000 students of The Open University, the system is one of the largest predictive learning analytics systems deployed globally.